jpedrodias/MicroPython/README.md

     sleep(0.5)
 ```

-Sample code to use StatusLD:
+Sample code to use StatusLED:
 ```python
 from time import sleep
 from board_manager import D6, StatusLED